Blue whale swimming at the ocean surface with mottled blue-gray skin

 (Population and conservation trend data sourced from the IUCN Red List of Threatened Species)

-The current conservation status of the blue whale is Endangered, a direct consequence of historical commercial whaling.
-Prior to the 20th century, their massive size and speed protected them from traditional whaling ships.
-However, the invention of the explosive harpoon and the steam-powered factory ship in the late 1800s inaugurated a localized genocide.
-In the Antarctic alone, over 340,000 blue whales were slaughtered in the first half of the 20th century, driving the global population to the absolute brink of biological extinction, reducing their numbers by over 99%.
+The blue whale is classified as Endangered, largely because of historical commercial whaling.
+Before the 20th century, their size and speed made them difficult for traditional whaling vessels to catch.
+Explosive harpoons and steam-powered factory ships changed that balance: more than 340,000 blue whales were killed in the Antarctic during the first half of the 20th century, reducing the regional population by over 99%.

 Given absolute international protection by the International Whaling Commission in 1966, the global population is slowly recovering, currently estimated at 10,000 to 25,000 individuals.
 Yet, they face a gauntlet of modern anthropogenic threats.
 Global maritime shipping lanes heavily intersect with blue whale feeding grounds and migratory routes, leading to fatal ship strikes.
 Furthermore, the pervasive increase in anthropogenic ocean noise—from military sonar, seismic surveys for oil, and commercial shipping—creates acoustic smog that masks their low-frequency communication, disrupting their ability to find mates and navigate.
 Finally, climate change threatens to alter the distribution and abundance of krill in the polar regions, directly threatening the sole food source that sustains the largest animal on Earth.